JoGehring/bit_blink/README.md

 manner similar to
 inspecting websites and their HTML via the browser.
 Another great feature is the ability to directly type CSS and see the impact without having to re-build the whole application.
-The GTK inspector can bei called directly while having launched the application with the keyboard shortcut ```CTRL + SHIFT + D``` (or ```CTRL + SHIFT + I``` to automatically select the widget under the mouse pointer).
+The GTK inspector can be called directly while having launched the application with the keyboard shortcut ```CTRL + SHIFT + D``` (or ```CTRL + SHIFT + I``` to automatically select the widget under the mouse pointer).